Agenda

 Event details

-Water is essential for humans and nature, and it is intimately related with systems such as land, food, energy and ecosystems where major developments are in progress.
-Safeguarding the value of water in the context of these developments is not straightforward and it requires a transformation of thinking paradigms, structures, institutions, action perspectives and practices.
-A design approach creates the space to search for innovation in thought, action and organisation.
-Public Design for Water has to do with the research into intractable problems and the design of solutions for the water transition.
-The focus of this conference is on transformation within regional area management processes (both rural and urban) and on social innovation.
+Water is essential for humans and nature, and it is intimately related with systems such as land, food, energy and ecosystems where major changes are in progress.
+Safeguarding the value of water in the context of these developments is not straightforward and it requires a transformation of paradigms, structures, institutions, action perspectives and practices.
+A design approach creates the space to search for innovation in thinking, working and organisation.
+Public Design for Water will focus on studying recalcitrant problems and designing solutions for the water transition.
+The focus of this conference is on transformation in regional area processes and socio-administrative innovation.

-We cordially invite you to an exciting conference on 17 June 2025 to immerse yourself in the thinking, acting and experiencing of the power of design for collective water challenges.
-The day will acquire a unique character by creating space for in-depth conversations and transformative learning in these three tracks.
+We cordially invite you to join us on 17 June 2025 for an inspiring conference about thinking, doing and experiencing the power of design for collective water challenges.
+The day will acquire a unique character by creating space for in-depth conversations and transformative learning in three tracks.
 We will go into depth with leading scientists and designers, and share success stories and lessons from Public Design practice.
-But we will also experience how we can deal with value conflicts by drawing on stimulating creative concepts and conversations.
-When we make explicit what is ‘invisible’ in our culture – such as dominant convictions, structures, norms and practices – we can reflect together and develop transformative action.
-We invite scientists, artists, designers, water utilities, policy-makers, NGOs and businesses to join us in the conversation and share experiences about the how of the water transition.
-Together, we are setting the research and design agenda to address integrated water issues and are building a water-wise society.
+We will also experience how we can work with inspiring creative concepts to examine our own behaviour.
+When what is ‘invisible’ in our culture – such as dominant beliefs, norms and structures – becomes explicit, we can reflect together and develop transformative action.
+Strategists, decision-makers, policymakers and advisers, innovation, transition & sustainability managers (from water authorities, municipalities, provinces, water companies and national government), scientists, designers and artists working on collective water challenges are welcome to join in the discussions and share experiences.
+On the day itself, we will be working towards a research and design agenda for the water transition.

 12:15-13:15 Lunch